ksheps/ksheps.github.io/index.md

 ---

 I'm a journalist interested in the intersections between politics, religion and government actions.
-I also love criminal justice stories and am obsessed with forensic science reporting – my master's project at Columbia centered around field drug tests.
+I believe keeping politicians and officials accountable to the public is one of the most important functions of journalism.
+I also love criminal justice stories and am obsessed with forensic science reporting – my master's project at Columbia centered around the injustices caused by inaccurate but widely-used field drug tests.

 I am currently working as a Reston fellow for [The New York Times](//nytimes.com), where I report for the politics desk in Washington, D.C.
 Previously, I worked for The [Los Angeles Times](//latimes.com) as a reporter for the national, metro and city and county government desks.
 I also reported for a small regional paper in northern Virginia, [The Free Lance-Star](//fredericksburg.com), where I covered breaking news and the cops and courts beat.